birkirbrynjarsson/dotfiles/README.md

 - Syncs your application settings among all your workstations
 - Restores your configuration on any fresh install in one command line

 If you try out mackup, do create a `.mackup.cfg` and explicitly list the applications you want it used with.
-Mackup stores preferences in a cloud service (e.g. Dropbox) and symlinks everything from there, so be cautious.
+Mackup stores preferences in a cloud service (e.g. Dropbox) and symlinks everything from there, so be cautious and dont just run `mackup backup` unless you're sure.

 ## Credits